 Tips for families and friends When you visit a care home

-Visiting a care home can sometimes be very difficult.
+Visiting a care home that specilises in dementia or alzheimer’s care, and offers support for family and friends, can sometimes be very difficult.
 Conversation dries up quickly and it’s hard to know what to do or what to say.
 For children the environment can be unfriendly and sometimes frightening.
-In a Montessori care community it is important that visitors enjoy the environment and activities with their relative.
+In a Montessori dementia and alzheimer’s care and support community, it is important that visitors enjoy the environment and any activities that they can do with their relative or loved one.

 Tips to enhance your visit